craigmartin97/MiddlewareLayer/README.md

 The second parameter is the parent of that portal.
 Portals can have parents or no parents; it's up to the user to decide.

-UserAgent UA1 = new UserAgent("UA1", one, HeadPortal); This is an example of how to create a new User-Agent.
+UserAgent UA1 = new UserAgent("UA1", one, HeadPortal);
+This is an example of how to create a new User-Agent.
 The first parameter is the name of the User-Agent.
 The second is the User-Agents parent which is always a portal.
 The third parameter is the scope of the agent which will always be a portal.

+Open the dist folder and run the GroupHMiddlewareProject.jar file to run the program.

 -------------------------------------------------------------------------------------------